-- The consideration of inherent risks to the Group's and the Parent Company's operations and specifically their business model of searching for suitable acquisition targets. - The evaluation of how those risks might impact on the available financial resources. - Liquidity considerations including examination of cash flow projections at Group and Parent Company level. - The evaluation of the base case scenarios and stress scenarios, in respect of the Group and the Parent Company, and the respective sensitivities and rationale. - Viability assessments at Group and Parent Company levels, including consideration of reserve levels and business plans. - Obtaining letters confirming additional financing will be made available to support the company in its working capital requirements where this is required.
+- The consideration of inherent risks to the Group's and the Parent Company's operations and specifically their business model of searching for suitable acquisition targets. - The evaluation of how those risks might impact on the available financial resources. - Liquidity considerations including examination of cash flow projections at Group and Parent Company level. - Determining whether additional financial support is necessary from directors or shareholders and obtaining support to evidence availability, where applicable. - The evaluation of the base case scenarios and stress scenarios, in respect of the Group and the Parent Company, and the respective sensitivities and rationale. - Viability assessments at Group and Parent Company levels, including consideration of reserve levels and business plans. - Obtaining letters confirming additional financing will be made available to support the company in its working capital requirements where this is required.